HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/swagger.md

 <!-- prettier-ignore -->
 !!! note "URLs in this tutorial"
-    The URLs in this tutorial point to a local instance of the REST API.
-When you want to follow it on your own remote server you need to replace `http://localhost` with your server address
+    The URLs in this tutorial point to a local instance of the Domino REST API.
+When you want to follow it on your own remote server, you need to replace `http://localhost` with your server address.

 ## Create a document with SwaggerUI